chaudharirohit2810/Leo/README.md

   - Detecting trouble when mobile falls using algorithm applied on data received through accelerometer sensor.
 - Quick Settings Tile
   - Quick settings tile in system panel to easily notify when you are in trouble.

-### Leo App for Designated Responsible Operators

-- All Marked Users
-  - Shows list of all users in trouble
-  - Notifies when new user is detected in trouble
-- Unmark Trouble
-  - Unmark trouble when certain actions are taken
-- SMS Receiver
-  - Marks trouble when sms message is received with specific leo format on DRO phone.

-## API Documentation

-Not available

 ## Directory structure